amirsaleh-salehzadeh/ERPPrototype/README.md

-# ERP Prototype - Microservices Architecture with API Key Authentication
+# ERP Prototype - Enterprise Microservices with Advanced Security Pipeline & Elasticsearch Logging

-This project demonstrates a complete microservices architecture using .NET 8 with YARP (Yet Another Reverse Proxy) as a Backend for Frontend (BFF) gateway, featuring centralized API key authentication and authorization through a dedicated Identity service.
+This project demonstrates a **production-ready microservices architecture** using .NET 8 with YARP as a Backend for Frontend (BFF) gateway, featuring a **comprehensive 4-stage security pipeline**, **centralized authentication**, and **enterprise-grade Elasticsearch logging** for complete observability.

 ## Architecture Overview

-### 🏗️ **Complete gRPC Microservices Architecture with Centralized Authentication**
+### 🏗️ **Enterprise Microservices with 4-Stage Security Pipeline & Elasticsearch Logging**

+> **🔐 NEW: Advanced 4-stage security pipeline with comprehensive Elasticsearch logging!**
+> **📊 NEW: Complete observability with Kibana dashboards and structured logging!**
-> **🚀 NEW: All inter-service communication now uses gRPC for high performance and type safety!**
+> **🚀 NEW: All inter-service communication uses gRPC for high performance and type safety!**

 ```
                     🌐 ERP PROTOTYPE ARCHITECTURE 🌐